mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Question**: *[unintelligible]*

-**Katagiri**: Well, arhats, bodhisattvas, and tathagatas, are all discrimination, aren't they...  well, [they are] categories of Buddhist capabilities.
+**Katagiri**: Well, arhats, bodhisattvas, and tathagatas, are all discrimination, aren't they...
+Well, [they are] categories of Buddhist capabilities.
 So temporarily, we categorized the buddhas' capability, the quality of buddhas is categorized. *[unintelligible]* ... there is arhat, and bodhisattva, and well-gone ...
 Arhat means a person who deserves to see respect from others.
 To deserve, to command, respect from others, that is arhat, because he becomes arhat by reaching the final goal, entering nirvana.
 So everyone respects; perfect.

 ###### 1:37:39

-**Question**: What happens death comes to an arhat?
+**Question**: What happens when death comes to an arhat?
 If an arhat is just waiting for death, what happens when death comes?

 **Katagiri**: Well, he can't discriminate between death and his life.
 Anyway, just [take breath?].
 That's the same as his life.